Fundación Mapfre Casa Garriga Nogués: The building – Casa Garriga Nogués

 The Modernisme architecture residential property, Casa Garriga Nogués, was originally built for the banker Rupert Garriga Miranda and his family between 1899 and 1901.
 The architect was Enric Sagnier.
 Its facade has a protruding balcony on the main floor supported by four female figures sculpted by Eusebi Arnau, representing the four stages of life.
 The family lived on the first floor until the Spanish Civil War broke out in 1936.

 After the Civil War, the building was used by a religious school, Sagrados Corazones de Jesús y de Maria (Sacred Hearts of Jesus and Mary).
-From 1986 it was the headquarters of the publishing house Fundació Enciclopèdia Catalana (Catalan Encyclopaedia Foundation), which carried out some refurbishment work.
-In 2008 it was in use by the Francisco Godia Foundation, which adapted it into a modern exhibition and cultural space for its museum.
+From 1986, it was the headquarters of the publishing house Fundació Enciclopèdia Catalana (Catalan Encyclopaedia Foundation), which carried out some refurbishment work.
+In 2008, it was used by the Francisco Godia Foundation, which adapted it into a modern exhibition and cultural space for its museum.

 The exhibition space includes architectural styles ranging from Rococo to Neoclassicism to Modernisme.